alonzojoe/Larvel-8-Auth-JWT-Token/README.md

 6. You're ready to go!
 Visit http://localhost:8000 in your browser to access the application.

 API Endpoints
-POST /api/register - Register a new user.
+-POST /api/register - Register a new user.
-POST /api/login - Authenticate user and generate access token.
+-POST /api/login - Authenticate user and generate access token.
-GET /api/user - Get authenticated user information.
+-POST /api/user - Get authenticated user information.
-POST /api/refresh - Refresh the access token using the refresh token.
+-POST /api/refresh - Refresh the access token using the refresh token.
-POST /api/logout - Log out the user and invalidate the token.
+-POST /api/logout - Log out the user and invalidate the token.
 Contributing
 Contributions are welcome!
 If you find any issues or have suggestions for improvements, please feel free to submit a pull request or open an issue.